-- · Publication of examination of economic efficiency - Signing of Letter of Intent or lease agreement between investor Harder and the state of BB: negotiations are currently taking place! - Completion of the development plan procedure by the municipality of Schönefeld: presumably zoning resolution ("Satzungsbeschluss") as a final step for the subsequent issuance of a building permit by the building authority Dahme Spreewald: at present, no dates known - Granting of building permit and start of construction: original plan was 2023 (Stübgen, 22.12.22 in rbb) - Completion of deportation center: 2026 (Stübgen, 22.12.22 in rbb), 2025 (BMI, Die Welt, 28.01.23)
+- Completion of the development plan procedure for the deportation center by the municipality of Schönefeld: presumably zoning resolution ("Satzungsbeschluss") as a final step for the subsequent issuance of a building permit by the building authority Dahme Spreewald: at present, no dates known - Location search for "repatriation" building, Location search for return buildings, including investor search and application for building permit - Granting of building permit and start of construction of the deportation center: original plan was 2023 (Stübgen, 22.12.22 in rbb) - Completion of deportation center: 2026 (Stübgen, 22.12.22 in rbb), 2025 (BMI, Die Welt, 28.01.23)

-IT IS NOT TOO LATE TO PREVENT THE

-CONSTRUCTION OF THE

-DEPORTATION CENTER.

-THE INITIATIVE

-"STOP DEPORTATION CENTER BER"

-WILL FIGHT UNTIL NO MORE

-DEPORTATION FLIGHTS TAKE OFF.
+CONSTRUCTION OF THE DEPORTATION CENTER.
+THE INITIATIVE "STOP DEPORTATION CENTER BER" WILL FIGHT UNTIL NO MORE DEPORTATION FLIGHTS TAKE OFF.

-This background information was compiled by the initiative "Stop Deportation Center BER" in May 2023.

-The sources used were media reports, in particular an investigation by Frag den Staat, ARD Kontraste and RBB which published official correspondence on the project between relevant authorities.
+This background information was compiled by the initiative "Stop Deportation Center BER" in May 2023 and updated in April 2024.
+The sources used were media reports, in particular an investigation by Frag den Staat, ARD Kontraste and RBB which published official correspondence on the project between relevant authorities (see links below).
 This document is intended as a summary and not a political commentary.
-The descriptions reflect the plans of the authorities and the technical language used does not correspond to our views (see the initiative's self-understanding on the last page).
-The information compiled does not claim to be exhaustive and is constantly updated.
-For current developments as well as links to relevant sources visit our website (see QR code).
+The descriptions reflect the plans of the authorities and the technical language used does not correspond to our views.
+The information compiled does not claim to be exhaustive.
+For current developments as well as links to relevant sources visit our website abschiebezentrumverhindern.noblogs.org (see OR code).

-Criticism of tender procedure and corruption charges against the
+Criticism of tender procedure and corruption charges against the investor

 The investor is Jürgen B. Harder, who has already built a hangar at BER.
 In 2015 he was sentenced to two years probation by the Frankfurt/Main regional court for his involvement in a bribery scandal related to the expansion of Frankfurt airport.
-He was subsequently involved in a medical scandal at Heidelberg University.
+In the following years he was involved in a medical scandal at Heidelberg University, the allegation is insider trade with a startup that has distributed an unusable blood test to detect breast cancer.